from the top...

 1993

-Jenenne Whitfield joins the Project in June as Executive Director, spearheading renewed activity and direction.
+Jenenne Whitfield joins the Project in June as the founding Executive Director, spearheading renewed activity and direction.
 City elects Dennis Archer as its new Mayor.

 1994